AdityaPatel231003/Java/README.md

 RECURSION --> Recursion is method to solve computational problem by dividing the problem and the solution of the problem is depend on the solution of smaller instances of the same problem.

+Divide and Conquer --> Merge Sort and Quick Sort